whastings/devnotes/books/growing-oo-software-guided-by-tests.md

 ## Ch.
 11: Passing the First Test

 * Create `ApplicationRunner` to handle running the app in test
+  * Will tell the app what to do plus make assertions about state of UI
+* Also build a fake auction that emulates the real one plus makes assertions about messages received
 * You can write "ugly" code to test out your ideas, but don't leave it that way
 * Don't sweat design decisions too hard at this early stage

+## Ch.
+12: Getting Ready to Bid

+* Get app to send a big to the auction
+  * Auction sends price then app responds with next bid
+  * App shows it's bidding after receiving price, then shows it has lost when auction says it closed
+* When testing and developing, start with triggering and outside event and looking for a visible effect
+  * "Our approach to test-driven development is to start with the outside event that triggers the behavior we want to implement and work our way into the code an object at a time, until we reach a visible effect (such as a sent message or log entry) indicating that we’ve achieved our goal.
+    The end-to-end test shows us the end points of that process, so we can explore our way through the space in the middle."
+* Create an `AuctionMessageTranslator` class to listen for events from XMPP chat then fire new events in the app's domain
+  * Implements `processMessage`, calls `auctionClosed` and `currentPrice`
+  * Will send events to object implementing `AuctionEventListener` interface
+  * Then have `Main` implement `AuctionEventListener` so it can update the UI

+## Ch.
+13: The Sniper Makes a Bid

+* Create `AuctionSniper` class to respond to price events
+  * Replaces `Main` as the implementer of `AuctionEventListener`
+    * Moves complexity out of `Main`
+  * But don't want it concerned with the UI
+  * So create a new `SniperListener` interface
+    * `AuctionSniper` will call a listener when UI needs updating
+      * Will call `sniperBidding`
+    * `Main` will implement `SniperListener` and continue handling UI updates
+  * Keep striving to follow Single Responsibility
+* Create an `Auction` to make chat requests on behalf of `AuctionSniper`
+  * `Auction` is a dependency whereas `SniperListener` is a notification
+  * Will implement `bid` and `join` for sniper to call
+  * `Auction` is interface, and `XMPPAuction` is created to implement it
+* When writing expected value in test, balance readability and maintainability
+  * "We've specified the expected bid value by adding the price and increment .
+There are different opinions about whether test values should just be literals with “obvious” values, or expressed in terms of the calculation they represent.
+Writing out the calculation may make the test more readable but risks reimplementing the target code in the test, and in some cases the calculation will be too complicated to reproduce."
+* Move UI handling out of `Main` by creating `SniperStateDisplayer` class that implements `SniperListener`
+* Create `AuctionEvent` class inside `AuctionMessageTranslator` to encapsulate parsing auction messages from chat
+  * Is a "value type"
+  * Is an example of "breaking out"
+* Sometimes create a "null implementation" of a method or class so you can continue to make progress and keep focusing on the immediate task
+  * e.g. Creating a fake implementer of an interface in another object's unit test
+* Be prepared to defer refactoring code when it's not yet clear what to do

+## Ch.
+14: The Sniper Wins an Auction

+* Make sniper bid and then win
+  * Will show winning when latest bid is its own
+  * Will show it has won when auction then closes
+* Create `PriceSource` enum with `FromSniper` and `FromOtherBidder` values so `AuctionMessageTranslator` can tell sniper if it is the current winning bidder or not
+* Then update sniper to show it is winning or to make another bid based on `priceSource`
+* Add state to sniper of whether it is currently winning or losing so it can react appropriately when auction closes
+  * Will call either `sniperLost` or `sniperWon` on the `SniperListener`
+  * Create `isWinning` boolean instance variable